Wade0125Studio/Supermarket_Management_System-Using-Tkinter/README.md

-# MINIMALIST RETAIL MANAGEMENT SYSTEM
+# Minimalist Retail Management System

 This project was made for a mini project in school.
 Feel free to improve the code quality.
 Cheers!

-## This repository consists of a GUI-based Retail Management System in Python(using tkinter).
+## This repository consists of a GUI-based Retail Management System in Python(using Tkinter).

 ### Pre-Requisites
 [![powered by](https://img.shields.io/badge/Powered%20by-Python%203-blue)](https://www.python.org/)